Sponsored link

 The band’s two albums, which have wreaked havoc with avant-garde jazz fans, electronic music heads, and indie-rock enthusiasts, consist of recordings from a handful of live performances in various cities by the band, which get manipulated, smooshed into submission, disassembled, and then rebuilt with Afrobeat chug, saxophone sound layers, and mechanical bleep-percussive plucks.

-As improvisers first and foremost, SML’s music evokes the styles of Herbie Hancock, Chick Corea, and Wayne Shorter, reminiscent of their jazz-rock performances with Miles Davis, who at the time was exploring Krautrock while blending funk elements.
-In SML’s two-record career, 2024’s Small Medium and Large exemplifies the apex punch of call and response found in Fela’s Afrobeat ferocity, and the second How You Been, from late 2025, illuminates the Tai chi version of Kung Fu, accenting the act of movement as the gift, not the intensity of it.
+As improvisers first and foremost, the LA-based outfit’s music evokes the styles of Herbie Hancock, Chick Corea, and Wayne Shorter, reminiscent of their jazz rock performances with Miles Davis, who at the time was exploring Krautrock while blending funk elements.
+SML’s Small Medium and Large, from 2024, exemplifies the apex punch of call and response found in Fela’s Afrobeat ferocity; How You Been, from late 2025, illuminates the Tai chi version of Kung Fu, accenting the act of movement itself as the gift, not the intensity of it.

 In concert, they begin with maybe a repetitive rhythm from the drummer, mallet in one hand, stick in the other, making a rolling interaction seem familiar, not foreign, like a newly heard reggae tune that soon catches on and sparks everyone’s attention.
 Ponder that, while a gurgling of percolating synth wave from Chiu washes up briefly from the fingers of that cold playing synthesist.
 Or peep saxophonist Johnson, who loops up and samples a hefty, broad-wide wall of commotion.
 When it’s presented as the aggressive moving background centerpiece, it alerts everyone in the band, “it’s go time,” and they are off.